humansdotai/docs-humans/ecosystem/gov/governance.md

 When a proposal is submitted, it needs to be accompanied by a deposit that has a positive value.
 The initial deposit can be inferior to the `MinDeposit` param.
 The initial submitter isn't required to pay the entire deposit on their own.
 If a proposal's deposit is lower than the `MinDeposit`, other token holders can contribute to the proposal's deposit by sending a `Deposit` transaction.
 The deposit is kept in an escrow in the governance `ModuleAccount` until the proposal is finalized (passed or rejected).

 When the proposal's deposit equals the value of `MinDeposit`, the proposal enters the voting period.
-If a proposal's deposit does not equal the value of `MinDeposit` before the `MaxDepositPeriod` expires, proposal closes and nobody can deposit on it anymore.
+If a proposal's deposit does not equal the value of `MinDeposit` before the `MaxDepositPeriod` expires, the proposal closes and nobody can deposit on it anymore.

 #### Deposit refund and burn